lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   thereby ensuring that the received SCHC Fragment is not a remnant of a prior fragmented SCHC Packet transmission.
   If the SCHC Fragment is determined to be such a remnant, the receiver MAY silently ignore it and discard it.
 - the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
-- the receiver MUST start an Inactivity Timer.
-It MUST initialize an Attempts counter to 0.
+- the receiver MUST start an Inactivity Timer for that RuleID and DTag pair.
+  It MUST initialize an Attempts counter to 0 for that RuleID and DTag pair.
   It MUST initialize a window counter to 0.
+  If the receiver is under-resourced to do this, it MUST respond to the sender with a SCHC Receiver Abort.

 In the rest of this section, "local W bit" means the least significant bit of the window counter of the receiver.

-On reception of any SCHC F/R message, the receiver MUST reset the Inactivity Timer.
+On reception of any SCHC F/R message for the RuleID and DTag pair being processed, the receiver MUST reset the Inactivity Timer pertaining to that RuleID and DTag pair.

+All message receptions being discussed in the rest of this section have the implicit "matching the RuleID and DTag pair being processed" characteristic added to them.

 Entering an "acceptance phase", the receiver MUST first initialize an empty Bitmap for this window, then